| BS-RENDERFLIPDOT(1) | General Commands Manual | BS-RENDERFLIPDOT(1) |

 text |

-bs-renderflipdot
+bs-renderflipdot uses

 buchstabensuppe(3) to render a given string onto a binary